Skip to content

 streamNoSet true to receive tokens incrementally as Server-Sent Events.

 Three ideas do most of the work.
 Roles alternate: your user turn goes in, the model replies as assistant, and a multi-turn conversation is just that array growing.
 The API is stateless, so you resend the full history on every call.
 The system prompt sits outside the conversation — it's where you set the model's persona, tone, and constraints, and it persists across every turn.
 Content is usually a plain string, but it can also be a list of blocks when you send images or documents.
+Get any of these wrong — a missing max_tokens, an empty array, roles that don't alternate — and the request is rejected before the model ever runs, which is what our guide to the Claude API 400 error unpacks cause by cause.

 Anatomy of a Claude API Messages request showing the model, max_tokens, messages, roles, and system fields